matdomeier/rotation_sensitivity/README.md

 We also estimated and plotted the same way the deviation in the latitude estimation between the outputs of the models two by two, expressed as the absolute value of the difference between the reconstructed latitudes according to the two models (see [*lat_dev_2_by_2.R*](https://github.com/Buffan3369/rotation_sensitivity/blob/main/scripts/data_analysis/lat_dev_2_by_2.R) and [*plot_lat_deviation.R*](https://github.com/Buffan3369/rotation_sensitivity/blob/main/scripts/visualisation/plot_lat_deviation.R)).

-#### 1.4.3 Plate discrepancies assessment
+#### 1.4.3.
+Plate discrepancies assessment

 Furthermore, we introduced the ID_weight metric evaluating, for each of the 29500 spatial points, the number of different plateIDs it has been assigned to according to all the models -- except Seton, as we faced troubles dealing with its plates partitioning.
 The ID_weight therefore ranges from 1 (all models agree and assign the point to the same plateID), to 3 (all model disagree) (see [*ID_weight.R*](https://github.com/Buffan3369/rotation_sensitivity/blob/main/scripts/data_analysis/ID_weight.R)).
-This metric was then projected onto a global map (see [*plot_ID_weight.R*](https://github.com/Buffan3369/rotation_sensitivity/blob/main/scripts/visualisation/plot_ID_weight.R).
+This metric was then projected onto a global map (see [*plot_ID_weight.R*](https://github.com/Buffan3369/rotation_sensitivity/blob/main/scripts/visualisation/plot_ID_weight.R)).
+The resulting figure is available [here](https://github.com/Buffan3369/rotation_sensitivity/blob/main/figures/PlateID_discrepancies.png).

-#### 1.4.4 Minimum Spanning Tree (MST) length
+#### 1.4.4.
+Minimum Spanning Tree (MST) length

+To best spatially figure out how different the outputs of the models are, we compute, for each of our 29500 points and at a given time, the length of the Minimum Spanning Tree connecting the centroids of the projection of the point according to the four models and plot this on a present-day map (see [*MST.R*](https://github.com/Buffan3369/rotation_sensitivity/blob/main/scripts/data_analysis/MST.R)).

+*nb: these analyses involved producing time-series maps that were further assembled in GIFs with the detailed procedure in the [*make_GIFS.ipynb](https://github.com/Buffan3369/rotation_sensitivity/blob/main/scripts/make_GIFs.ipynb) notebook, designed to be run in google colab.*